gdsc-pdeu/MeraList/README.md

 [![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 <br>
 This is a complete open-source app made with no architechture or any other fancy stuff to make it friendly for beginner devs.
+We also aim to make a website where we can access and edit the notes.
+More on That soon.
 <br> Feel free to contribute and share your thoughts about it.

 ## What's in this version?